Pull Requests as a Training Signal for Repo-Level Code Editing: Related Work

 \section{Related Work}

 \paragraph{Inference Paradigms and System Complexity.} The pursuit of automated repository-level engineering has spurred a diverse ecosystem of inference frameworks.
 Early dominant approaches relied on \textbf{Agentic frameworks}, where models function as autonomous agents interacting with an environment via tools (e.g., shell, file editors).
 Systems like SWE-agent \citep{yang2024sweagent}, OpenHands \citep{wang2024openhands}, and AutoCodeRover \citep{zhang2024autocoderover} employ iterative reasoning loops to navigate codebases, though they often suffer from error propagation in long trajectories.
 In response, \textbf{Agentless paradigms} \citep{xia2024agentless} emerged as a streamlined alternative, decomposing the problem into static retrieval, precise localisation, recently enhanced by code-structure signals like call graphs \citep{jiang2025cosil}, and constrained patch synthesis.
 However, the recent trend has shifted towards overcoming model limitations through increasing system complexity and \textbf{Test-Time Scaling}.
 This includes the development of reinforcement learning environments \citep{pan2025swegym,jain2025r2egym} for policy optimisation, contamination-aware evaluation protocols \citep{badertdinov2025swerbench}, and compute-intensive search strategies that sample and rerank candidate trajectories \citep{antoniades2024swesearch}.
+Recent systems such as SWE-Swiss-32B~\citep{sweswiss2025} further combine multi-task SFT, reinforcement learning, and self-consistency decoding, which are complementary to our focus on data-centric mid-training.
 Furthermore, benchmarks have evolved to challenge these systems with dynamic issue streams \citep{zhang2025swebenchlive}, multilingual repositories \citep{zan2025multiswebench,rashid2025swepolybench}, and long-context understanding \citep{rando2025longcodebench}.
 While these engineering advancements drive higher scores, they often obscure the intrinsic capability of the underlying model.
 Our work focuses on internalising these repository-editing skills directly into model weights, reducing the dependency on heavy inference scaffolding.